MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

         // Define the function that executes if the value stored in you is on Misty's list of known faces. function startFaceRecognition() {
-			// Print a message to the console that Misty is “starting face recognition”.
+			// Print a message to the console that Misty is “starting face recognition".
 Then, use Axios to send a POST request to the endpoint for the StartFaceRecognition command. console.log("starting face recognition");
 			axios.post("http://" + ip + "/api/beta/faces/recognition/start");
         };